 Di Noko’s Pizzeria in Nokomis, Minneapolis

-Editor’s note: Di Noko’s Pizzeria moved to a downtown Minneapolis location and then closed.
+Editor’s note: this location of Di Noko’s Pizzeria is closed.

 You wouldn’t necessarily expect good deep dish pizza from a neighborhood pizza joint in South Minneapolis.
 You certainly wouldn’t expect it from a place with a gargantuan delivery zone that stretches from Uptown to downtown to Bloomington and Richfield.
 In fact, you might not even expect it from Chicago, since the very idea of deep dish pizza — an almost lasagna-like two-inch layering of red sauce over a heavy band of cheese and a thick (and potentially pepperoni-stuffed) crust — flies in the face of received East Coast pizza wisdom, which worships at the altar of the Thin Crust.

 And yet, the delivery-and-takeout-only Di Noko’s Pizzeria is making good deep dish, and driving it all over creation.